-If you already have a dog(s) it is important that you introduce your dog(s) to the foster dog on neutral territory, not in your home, if possible.
+If you already have a dog(s) it is important that you introduce your dog(s) to the foster dog on neutral territory, not in your home if possible.
 Walk them together before taking them into the home, first letting the spend time in the garden if you have one.
-If it is not possible to walk them together first, put your dog(s) outside in the garden or block them off in the home so that they do not overwhelm the foster dog when it first enters.
-We suggest that you let them greet each other through a baby gate if in indoor introduction is your only option.
+If it is not possible to walk them together first, put your dog(s) outside in the garden or block them off in the home, so that they do not overwhelm the foster dog when it first enters.
+We suggest that you let them greet through a baby gate or on the lead if an indoor introduction is your only option.

 Discourage the foster dog from getting on the furniture and on your bed.
-You may enjoy it, but if you do not keep the dog a new fosterer/adopter may not.
+You may enjoy it, but if you do not keep the dog a new fosterer/adopter may not appreciate this.
 Your role is to assist the dog in becoming more adoptable – even if this may be by you.
 In addition, this provides a clear signal to the foster dog and to your own dog(s) that the foster dog has a lower status in the pack, meaning human as well as canine.
 This is reassuring to your own dog(s) and also to the foster dog who is trying to figure how where he/she fits in.
 It can help to avoid any possible guarding issues.

 Don’t take any unnecessary risks ...

 Be very cautious when taking the dog away from your property.
 Until the dog has bonded with you it is very likely to bolt at the first opportunity.
-Some dogs back up when frightened or startled and can slip out of their collars.
+Some dogs back-up when frightened or startled and can slip out of their collars.
 Check the foster dog’s collar and if this seems a possibility let us know; we will provide a more secure collar.
-If the dog does happen to break free try to approach it as calmly and nonchalantly as possible; rushing up to it will only make it run away.
+If the dog does happen to break free, try to approach it as calmly and nonchalantly as possible; rushing up to it will only make it run away.
 The foster dog must be kept on a lead at all times and wear a collar with our ID tag (supplied).

 PLEASE LET US KNOW IMMEDIATELY IF YOU LOSE POSSESSION OF THE DOG AND INFORM THE LOCAL AUTHORITIES TOO.

-Be cautious when exposing the foster dog to children that are not in your household and to strangers.
-Get to know it a little first.
+Be cautious when exposing the foster dog to children that are not in your household and to strangers, get to know it a little first.
 In most cases, we do not know the dog’s history and so we cannot predict how it will react in some situations.
 Be aware that if the dog bites, even if through fear, it may have to be euthanised.
-Don’t put your foster dog in a situation that could cost him his life.
+Please don’t put your foster dog in a situation that could cost him his life.

 Food for thought .....